libhal-google/libhal/README.md

 ## Supporting Multiple Platforms

-Peripherals are platform specific, thus an lpc40xx output pin driver will not work on an stm32f10x device.
-Because each implements the peripherals in a different and unique way there needs to be a separate driver for each.
+Peripherals are platform specific, thus a lpc40xx output pin driver will not work on a stm32f10x device.
+Because device each implements the peripherals in a different and unique way, there needs to be a separate driver for each.
 This is the crux of why embedded software is not portable across multiple devices.
 But libhal has a method of fixing this.